-Standards related to the Radiologic Technology program are listed in the Schoolcraft College Health Science Catalog (www.Schoolcraft.edu).
+Standards related to the Radiologic Technology program are listed in the technical performance standards form.
 These functions are in accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act of 1990.

 Infection Control Policy

 Medical and surgical aseptic techniques are to be used while in the clinical facilities to protect healthcare personnel, patients and students from transmission by potentially infectious organisms.
 Proper aseptic techniques will minimize the spread of infection, but it will not eliminate them.